 Hell, there’s even a free zoo (donations highly encouraged) if you want to dip your toe into animal photography.
 This post is littered with some of my favorite photographs covering many of those genres.

 After a few years of this self-imposed Jersey Shore photography stagnation, I stumbled on a little bit of clarity that helped me relax a little more and not think about what I might be missing out on photographically.
-The boys are getting older, and it’s unclear how many trips where all five of us will be together are in the future.
-I do know with certainty that more “complete” family vacations are in our past than lay ahead of us.
+The boys are getting older, and it’s unclear how many trips where all five of us will be together are in our future.
+I do know with certainty that more “complete” family vacations are in our past than lay ahead.
 With that realization in mind, I tried to take in as much of this most recent getaway as I could.
 I chose to be present, enjoy the time with the boys and my wife, and let the experience, and whatever photography came with it, just happen.

 I can’t say for certain whether I captured some of my best images of the Jersey Shore this year or not.
 Time has a way of cutting the wheat from the chaff when it comes to my photographs.
 What I do know is this year’s trip to Stone Harbor was one of my favorite vacations in recent memory.
 I wasn’t worried about getting better as a photographer, seeing new things, or missing out on great images.